 Painting surface also defines how combustible or flammable is the whole painting.
 Painting with acrylic on wood will for sure make the art combustible as wood burns.

-Some acrylic paint fumes can potentially catch fire and are considered flammable.
-Typically, regular water-based acrylics we use for painting don’t release any flammable toxic fumes.
+Regular water-based acrylics we use for painting don’t release any flammable toxic fumes

 Other paints and mediums contain certain hazardous substances and can potentially be flammable.
 Once more, it will depend on these materials’ chemical properties.